napari/cookiecutter-napari-plugin/PROMPTS.md

 your package's root directory.
 ```

+## install_precommit

+The default for this prompt is `"n"`.

+If you choose "y" for this prompt, then [pre-commit](ttps://pre-commit.com/) will be installed.
+Among other things, it includes checks for code linting and best practices in napari plugins.

+## install_dependabot

+The default for this prompt is `"n"`.

+If you choose "y" for this prompt, then a [Dependabot](https://docs.github.com/en/code-security/dependabot) configuration file will be created at `.github/dependabot.yml`.

+You will still need to enable Dependabot in your github settings, [see the instructions at this link](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates#managing-dependabot-security-updates-for-your-repositories).

 ## license

 This prompt allows you to choose from a variety of open source licensing options